MP Estate Planning UK

 What the HMRC letter looks like and why the number matters

-You will receive a postal letter with either a 15‑character URN (for non‑taxable records) or a 10‑digit UTR for taxable affairs.
-Treat that number as sensitive.
-Store a scanned copy in a protected folder and share it securely with your solicitor if needed.
+HMRC will send a postal letter to the lead trustee’s registered address containing either a 15-character URN (for non-taxable trusts) or a 10-digit UTR (for taxable trusts).
+Treat that number as highly sensitive — it is the trust’s equivalent of a National Insurance number.
+Store a scanned copy in a password-protected folder and share it securely only with your solicitor, accountant or financial adviser as needed.

 Accessing and using “Manage Your Trust’s Details”

-Claiming requires the lead trustee’s contact details plus the URN/UTR.
-Log in with your Government Gateway to reach “Manage Your Trust’s Details” and check what appears on the register.
+To claim the trust, you will need the lead trustee’s contact details plus the URN or UTR from the HMRC letter.
+Log in with your Government Gateway credentials to access “Manage Your Trust’s Details,” where you can review what appears on the register, update information and download proof of registration.

-• Check names and dates match the original entry before claiming.
+• Check that names and dates match the original registration entry before claiming.

-• Keep the number handy for future letters and online updates.
+• Keep the URN or UTR readily accessible for future correspondence, bank requests and online updates.

 ActionWhat you needOutcome

-Claim the recordLead trustee contact + URN/UTRFull access to manage details
+Claim the trust recordLead trustee contact details + URN/UTR from HMRC letterFull access to manage the trust’s details online

-Share safelyScanned copy in protected folderQuick proof for banks or advisers
+Share proof securelyScanned copy stored in a protected folderQuick evidence for banks, solicitors or financial advisers

-For step‑by‑step guidance on claiming the record and using the service, see our short guide on registering as a trustee.
+For step-by-step guidance on claiming the trust record and using the service, see the GOV.UK guide on registering as a trustee.

 Keeping the trust register up to date and meeting ongoing duties